eficode-academy/kubernetes-katas/persistent-storage.md

 - The `apiVersion` should be `v1`
 - The `kind` is `PersistentVolumeClaim`
 - The `metadata.name` should be `postgres-pvc`
-- From the previous section we know that we have one two `StorageClass` available, so we should choose one of them. "gp3" is faster and cheaper than "gp2" in AWS, so let's go with that by setting `spec.storageClassName` to `"gp3"` (with quotes)
+- From the previous section, we know that we have one or two `StorageClass` available, so we should choose one of them. "gp3" is faster and cheaper than "gp2" in AWS, so let's go with that by setting `spec.storageClassName` to `"gp3"` (with quotes)
 - The `spec.accessModes` list should contain one item with the value `ReadWriteOnce`